 - Uterine fundus beyond vaginal introitus

-- The Echogenicity of the endometrium shows the shape of the letter C and the echogenicity of the uterus shows the shape of the letter H during ultrasound
+- The Echogenicity of the endometrium shows the shape of the letter C, and the echogenicity of the uterus shows the shape of the letter H during an ultrasound.

-Risk factors that can worsen a maternal condition that are noticed in uterine inversion include:
+Risk factors that can worsen a maternal condition that is noticed in uterine inversion include:

 - Severe bleeding

 Treatment for Uterine Inversion

 - Reposition of maternal fundus back through the cervix.